rose-pine/discord-mobile/readme.md

 6. Paste in theme link
 7. Restart discord

-Note: This theme can be used with iconpacks by following this guide.
+Note: This theme has custom icon colours and can be used with iconpacks by following this guide.

-## Installing themes+ and icon packs
+## Installing themes+, custom icon colours and icon packs

 1. Copy plugin link
 ```